better-xcloud/docs/docs/ingame-features.md

 Useful when you don't have a 16:9 screen

 ### Adjust video filters
+!!! warning
+    These features don't work when xCloud's "Clarity Boost" feature is ON ([#64](https://github.com/redphx/better-xcloud/issues/64)).

 - Brightness/Contrast/Saturation.
-- ⚠️ These features don't work when xCloud's "Clarity Boost" feature is ON ([#64](https://github.com/redphx/better-xcloud/issues/64)).